nasa/cumulus/docs/workflows/message_granule_writes.md

 - The granule is written successfully.
 - The granule write is dropped, due to asynchronous write constraints.
 - The lambda fails to write the granule in an unexpected way (e.g. lambda failure, AWS outage, etc).
-In this case, the granule will become visible again after the `sfEventSqsToDbRecordsInputQueue` visibility timeout configuration (currently set as a function of the rds_connection_timing_configuration terraform variable:
+In this case, the granule will become visible again after the `sfEventSqsToDbRecordsInputQueue` visibility timeout (currently set as a function of the rds_connection_timing_configuration terraform variable:

 ```terraform
 var.rds_connection_timing_configuration.acquireTimeoutMillis / 1000) + 60